never-ending-summer/final-project/README.md

 GitHub Repo: <https://github.com/never-ending-summer/final-project>

 ## Description
 MyPalette is a color palette generator for digital artists.
-It picks 5 colors and puts out an image showcasing them along with the hex codes
+It picks 5 colors and puts out an image showcasing them along with the hex codes.

 The main function is able to get the 5 different colors that will be used in the image, calls the create_image_palette function, and prints the message you see in the terminal when you run the program.